beastbytes/yii-rbam/docs/source/gettingStarted.rst

 -------------------

 Before RBAM can be used, RBAC must be initialised.
-As a minium, RBAM's RBAC items and hierarchy must be initialised, however RBAM can also initialise application RBAC items if it uses RBAM's Permission and Role PHP Attributes.
+As a minium, RBAM's RBAC items and hierarchy must be initialised, however RBAM can also initialise application RBAC items if it uses RBAM's :doc:`attributes` to define Permissions and Roles.

 Initialisation is from RBAM's initialisation page.
 Navigate to `/rbam/initialise` and enter the user ID of the user to be assigned the `rbam.admin` role; this role allows the specified user to perform all RBAM actions.